-Correctness and completeness
+Correctness and actuality

-According to section 6 para 1 sub-para 4 DSG 2000, data may only be used so that the results are factually correct with regard to the purpose of the application, and the data must be kept up to date when necessary.
+Data shall only be used in a way that the results are factually correct with regard to the purpose of the application, and the data must be kept up to date when necessary.

 4 Individual Rights

 4.1 What are the key rights that individuals have in relation to the processing of their personal data?